xventil/plugin.video.xopenload/README.md

 for now the addon supports;

- Multiple providers
+ - Multiple providers
- browse with categories
+ - Browse with categories

  In Progress: